vopani/sudokuib/README.md

 ## Contribution 🛠️
 Everyone is welcomed and encouraged to contribute in any way.

-#### New Variation Request 💡
+#### 💡 New Variation Request
-You can request for a new sudoku variation to be added by opening an [Issue](https://github.com/vopani/sudokuib/issues) using the template provided.
+Please request for a new sudoku variation to be added by opening an [Issue](https://github.com/vopani/sudokuib/issues) using the template provided.

+#### 💡 Inventor Update
+If you know the inventor of any sudoku variation, please open an [Issue](https://github.com/vopani/sudokuib/issues) using the template provided.

+#### 💡 Pull Request
+You can make data updates yourself too by forking the repo and sending a [Pull Request](https://github.com/vopani/sudokuib/pulls).

-#### Feedback 💡
+#### 💡 Feedback
-You can create an [Issue](https://github.com/vopani/sudokuib/issues) for any improvements, ideas, suggestions, errors or feedback about the project.
+Please create an [Issue](https://github.com/vopani/sudokuib/issues) for any improvements, ideas, suggestions, errors or feedback about the project.

-You can also tag [@vopani](https://twitter.com/vopani) on Twitter for any other queries or feedback.
+Feel free to tag [@vopani](https://twitter.com/vopani) on Twitter for any other queries or feedback.

-#### Pull Requests 💡
-You can make data updates yourself too by sending a [Pull Request](https://github.com/vopani/sudokuib/pulls).

-#### *Inventor Update (coming soon) 💡*
-Information about the inventors of sudoku variations will be added soon.
-So whether your variation is listed or not, you can create an [Issue](https://github.com/vopani/sudokuib/issues) about any variation that you have invented and credit will be added.

 ## License 📋
 This project is licensed under the [Apache License 2.0](https://github.com/vopani/sudokuib/blob/main/LICENSE).